 Originally available only in orange, the Sunnyboy range expanded to include Glug Cola, Razz Raspberry and Zap Lime.
 The Pine Lime Pow flavour shown here apparently made a brief appearance in the 1970s.
 The ice-blocks were notoriously difficult to eat as you had to remove the corner of the pack and suck the flavour out, generally resulting in staining all around your mouth.
 A Sunnyboy could also be allowed to thaw and used as a drink.

 It seems that Western Australia didn’t have the Sunnyboy, but a similar product called a Freeza.
-In a forum discussing the relative merits of the orange Sunnyboy and Glug, one member writes “Growing up in the West I can’t recall Sunnyboys – however, we did have a ripper called Freeza which came in Cola (the Grange of iceblocks), Red (also awesome – probably a Bin 389), and Lime (terrible – Stone’s Green Ginger equivalent).
+In a forum discussing the relative merits of the orange Sunnyboy and Glug, one member wrote “Growing up in the West I can’t recall Sunnyboys – however, we did have a ripper called Freeza which came in Cola (the Grange of iceblocks), Red (also awesome – probably a Bin 389), and Lime (terrible – Stone’s Green Ginger equivalent).
 If Sunnyboys came in a tetra pack, I’m guessing they were the same…”

 Sunnyboy was a tuck shop staple as well as being sold in milk bars and convenience stores.
 It was extremely popular from the 1960s through to the 1990s.